Joao-Peterson/c_doc/README.md

     doc *example_doc = doc_new("string", dt_string, "Some string", (size_t)12);
 ```

-The size has to be a 64 bit values, as the library expects a *size_t* type value, or unsigned long long, as the integer literal *ULL* suggests.
+The size has to be a 64 bit values, as the library expects a *size_t* type value or *doc_size_t* or unsigned long long, as the integer literal *ULL* suggests.

 String can also have constant data, *dt_const_string*, that is, they hold a pointer to *const char* data, when we delete with *doc_delete*, the library will know not to deallocate this data, as with *dt_string*, the data will be copied first.